Here's how you avoid getting taken in by Election Day misinformation

 But it's been getting worse.
 "The easiest prediction I can make for you is that we're going to see a whole lot more misinformation," Dan Wallach, a computer science professor at Rice University, said of the 2020 election.
 And it won't just be troll farms sponsored by the Russian government this time, he added.
 "I can see many countries deciding that it's worth it for them to manipulate us."

-Waiting for the results of this election will put many us in a heightened state of anticipation.
-Between the coronavirus pandemic and our extremely polarized politics, we're desperate for answers.
+Between the coronavirus pandemic and our extremely polarized politics, we're desperate for information.
 Just as research shows emotional arousal makes younger and older people more prone to financial fraud, this mindset could make us worse at sorting out fact from fiction.
 And it could lead to someone unwittingly passing on the bad info, adding to the giant pile of misinformation that already exists on the internet.

 People who create made-up news reports, misleading memes and conspiracy theories know we're all susceptible.
-Getting us to share their posts could become even easier as the voters scream (inside their hearts, at least) for election results.
+Getting us to share their posts may have become even easier as the voters scream (inside their hearts, at least) about the election results.

 What's in it for people who start misinformation after the election?

-In the case of the 2020 US presidential election, the embrace of absentee voting has already led to false reports of rampant voter fraud, as well as intensified worries about limited access to ballot drop boxes and polling places.
-A rising tide of misinformation aims to delegitimize the voting process in general, according to July research from academics with the Election Integrity Project.
+In the case of the 2020 US presidential election, the embrace of absentee voting led to false reports of rampant voter fraud before election day even came.
+It also intensified worries about limited access to ballot drop boxes and polling places.
+The rising tide of misinformation aims to delegitimize the voting process in general, according to July research from academics with the Election Integrity Project.
 As a result, the public is primed for reports of irregularities in voting.

-The trouble will be sorting out which reports are true and which are bogus.
+The trouble is sorting out which reports are true and which are bogus.

-Discuss: Election still too close to call: How to spot misinformation while you wait for results
+Discuss: The election is over but misinformation isn't.
+Here's how to spot bogus reports

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.